orion-services/cooperative-editor/docs/installation.md

 ``sudo apt-get install npm``

+This document assumes that Cooperative Editor's source code is at ``$HOME/cooperative-editor``.

+Before building the front-end for the first time, the dependencies need to be installed by running:

+``bash
+cd $HOME/cooperative-editor/WebContent
+npm install
+``

-With NPM installed and assuming Cooperative Editor's source code is at ``$HOME/cooperative-editor``, the front-end can be built by running the
+After installing the dependencies, the front-end can be finally built by running the commands:
-commands:

 ```bash
 cd $HOME/cooperative-editor/WebContent